JohnsonLM/recipes/_posts/2022-11-24-cornbread-dressing.md

 - 2 Tablespoons Sugar
 - 5 Tablespoons Butter

 Combine ingrediants and pour into a buttered cast-iron pan.
-Bake at 400 degrees for 25 minutes or until the top is golden brown.
+Bake at 400° for 25 minutes or until the top is golden brown.

 ### Dressing:
 Sauteed: